arc-l/arc-l.github.io/research/dc.md

   <tr style="border: none!important;">
     <td width="200px" style="border: none!important;  vertical-align:top;">
       <a href="https://youtu.be/SSVS6PxpNiY" target="youtube">
-      {% include fig.html url="/media/tac-12.png" description="Simulation showing that the rendezvous behavior of the 16 Dubins car vehicles depends on a single 'windshield' angle.
+      {% include fig.html url="/media/tac-12.png" description=" Click for a video hightlighting the concensus process.
+The simulation shows that the rendezvous behavior of the 16 Dubins car vehicles depends on a single 'windshield' angle.
 Note that this simulation only deals with the key case of cyclic pursuit.
-Our work, on the other hand, handles arbitrary pursuit graph topology.
-Click for a video hightlighting the concensus process." %}
+Our work, on the other hand, handles arbitrary pursuit graph topology." %}
       </a>
     </td>
     <td style="border: none!important; vertical-align:top;">